Robo-Meister/ai-context-framework/docs/dev/TECHNICAL_ROADMAP.md

 ✅ Use for dev, testing, and minimal setups
 ✅ Support filtering and similarity search
 🔧 Why: Reduces friction for newcomers and local testing.
-# 9. KafkaContextProvider (Basic Ingest Only)
-✅ Read from Kafka topic, deserialize, store internally or forward to context engine ⏳ No pub/sub or feedback loop yet
-🔧 Why: Prepares ground for high-velocity, scalable deployments.
 # 10. Role Schema JSON Definition
 ✅ Describe standard role fields and metadata
 ✅ Publish example schema file